vignesh14052002/KnowledgeBase/knowledge_base/Productivity.md

 - Keep shorter deadlines, frequent feedbacks
 - pomodoro technique: have 5 minute break , 25 minutes work cycle

+## Growth
+- Practice doing hard things

+## Time Management
+- Add time to complete in each task in action items
+- be focused on one task at a time
+- time management in attention management
+  - perceive time slower by maximizing attention

 ## Note-Taking

 - Book – Building a second brain – Tiago Forte